cppitems/cppitems/items/020/item.md

 auto gen = std::make_shared<headeronly::Generator</*f*/ std::mt19937 /*x*/>>(seed); // mersenne twister generator
 ```
 Further it is required that the  `operator()` yields a random number in the interval [0, 1), e.g. using `std::uniform_real_distribution` from `<random>`.

+Note: you are allowed to adopt the classes as you need, as long as they compile with the provided tests in `polymorphism.cpp`.

 ### Task 2: Performance observations